tkolodziej/morphomigrational/README.md

 4) Go to the folder with binary masks
 5) Run the program

 Input files: single binary mask in each field of view.
-Tracking of multiple shapes not supported.
+Tracking of multiple shapes is not supported.

 The functions of other files are commented in the code.